Kaj Borge Vollesen

 Kaj Borge Vollesen (born 27 January 1946) is a botanist.

-Life
+Education

 Vollessen received his MSc (1975) in Taxonomic Botany and PhD (1982) in Taxonomy and Ecology from The University of Copenhagen.

 Work

 He was a Principal Scientific Officer at the Kew Gardens until his retirement in 2006 and is now an Honorary Research Fellow.
 His work is principally focused on the Acanthaceae and Cyperaceae families of plants.

 Legacy

-He is the authority for at least 327 taxa including:
+He is the authority for at least 327 taxa.